pekerow/linux-server-config/README.md

 In the Google Cloud Console, revise the application's credentials section:
 * Added ``https://www.pekerow.site`` to Authorized Javscript Origins
 * Added ``https://www.pekerow.site/login`` ``https://www.pekerow.site/gconnect`` and ``https://www.pekerow.site/oauth2callback`` to Authorized Redirect URIs
-* Download the new ``client_secrets.json`` file from the Google CLoud Console and upload to ``/var/www/catalog`` to ensure proper routing and authentication of users.
+* Download the new ``client_secrets.json`` file from the Google Cloud Console and upload to ``/var/www/catalog`` to ensure proper routing and authentication of users.
 Routes and python decorator functions are unchanged from the development version.

 ### Sources Consulted